mintoc/imbrseaR/README.md

 # imbrsea_swirl_beta
-IMBRSea introduction to R swirl session
+International Master of Science in Marine Biological Resources (IMBRSea) introduction to R swirl session.

+In development by the IMBRSea R working group